aergoio/guide/source/specs/consensus.rst

     Block Producers (BPs).
 BPs are elected via voting, where the voting power is weighted by staked tokens.

-    BPs are re-elected round by round (blocks per round = the total number of the BPs).
+    BPs are re-elected round by round (blocks per round = 100).
 In each round, time is split into slots and each slot is assigned to one of the elected BPs.
     Only the permitted BP can produce a block in a time slot.

 Staking & Voting
     Staking means locking up one's tokens for a minimum period of time.
 Any